heroku/heroku-data-privatelink-cli/README.md

 ## `heroku data:privatelink:access [DATABASE]`

-list all accounts for your privatelink endpoint's whitelist
+list all allowed accounts for your privatelink endpoint

 ```
 USAGE